Partnership Tax Return: Everything You Need to Know

 Even if partners in a partnership agree to leave money in the entity e.g. for expansion, rather than pocketing the entire profits, the partners still pay personal income tax on the money left in the partnership.

 If you need help filing a partnership tax return, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.